Ruapehu Alpine Lifts suspend bus operation after crash

 Hannah Francis, 11, of Auckland died in the crash while others were left suffering a variety of injuries.

-NZ Transport Agency Director Transport Access and Delivery Robert Brodnax says RAL Ltd has voluntarily suspended their bus operations following the vehicle inspections carried out yesterday.
+NZ Transport Agency Director Transport Access and Delivery Robert Brodnax says RAL Ltd has voluntarily suspended its bus operations following the vehicle inspections carried out yesterday.

 Independent of the police-led investigation of Saturday's crash, the NZ Transport Agency is carrying out an investigation of RAL's transport operations, which includes a full review of the company's Transport Service Licence (TSL).